funatsufumiya/bevy_quick_response/README.md

 ## Notes

 - Currently, there is no mode provided from Bevy Engine that corresponds to Fast VSync on Mac, so there may be flickering, but the tuning is fine in the author's verification environment (M1/M2).
 (The reason why the maximum FPS is set to 120 is for that adjustment.)

+## TODOs

+- Update window settings after added `DefaultPlugin` by other settings except this plugin.